korekontrol/docker-php/examples/hello-world/README.md

 Then open the website at: http://localhost/

-All changes to files are immediately available - just refresh the webiste.
+All changes to files are quickly available on the website - just refresh it.
+Opcache timestamp validation is enabled and it's checked every 2 seconds.

-Xdebug is not enabled in this example.
-To do so, please check [xdebug](../xdebug) example
+Xdebug is not enabled.
+Please check [xdebug](../xdebug) example for more information about this topic.

 # Production readiness